LeslieFire/svi-training-a/nodes-and-edges-deployment-guide.md

 - to check everything: ```sudo supervisorctl start all```

 ###Setting up the Linkedin Accounts that will be used.
 To get the info that we need on accessing Linkedin in, we would have to be logged in and for us to be logged in, we need authenticated users first.
-I have already created two.
+I already created two fake accounts: ```user:christopherlaolim@gmail.com, password: donmariano``` and ```user:jennyongyu@gmail.com, password: mercurydrug```.

+To authenticate them, replace the argument ```session_key``` and ```session_password``` inside ```/nodes-and-edges/utils/login_confirmer.py``` (I know, sorry, its hard coded) and then go inside the utils folder and run: ```python login_confirmer.py```

+If it asked to return the authenticaton code, then access gmail using the username and password and then get copy paste the auth code you got there into the terminal.

+The goal here is to get the prompt ```got through security``` which means you can now use those accounts for scraping.

+For the API to include those accounts: call ```POST <url of instance>/api/0.0/li_accounts``` (it will be a lot easier if you install Postman, an program for api testing)

+and on the body add the following dat:
+- email: email of account
+- password: password of account
+- security_check: True (set this to True because we've already ran the login_confirmer on them)

+The accounts can now be used for scraping!

+###Initial population of the DB.
+We would need initial companies for scraping and I've already created a script for that.
+On the nodes-and-edges root, just run ```python ./utils/insert_csv_to_db.py```

+This will add the list of companies in ```/nodes-and-edges/utils/insert_csv_to_db.py``` inside the db.
+Now all these companies will automatically be scheduled for scraping by the API.